dadjemmy-web/An-Ethical-Simulated-Phishing-Study-in-SMEs-Assessing-Non-Technical-Employee-Susceptibility-/README.md

 # Behavioural Security Study Infrastructure

 This repository also documents the infrastructure setup used for a controlled behavioural security study.
 The environment was built to support a web application, email delivery, DNS configuration, and a hosted lab server for campaign-style testing in a closed setting.
-Full deployment steps, sensitive configuration values, and end-to-end operational instructions are **intentionally withheld** from this documentation.
+Full configuration details, API credentials, SMTP credentials, and operational reproduction steps are  **intentionally withheld** from this document to ensure responsible disclosure and prevent unethical reproduction.

 ##The project used: